DenserMeerkat/ncc-next-app/README.md

 - Highlights of our training programs, camps, and special events.
 - Galleries featuring memorable moments from our NCC journey.
 - Updates on the latest events, news, and achievements.
-- An overview of our Associate NCC Officers (ANOs) and their contributions.
 - Opportunities to get involved and join the NCC family.

 ## Technologies Used